hgaiser/moonshine/README.md

 Or, simply `yay -S moonshine` if `yay` is installed.

-Assuming the configuration is placed in `/etc/moonshine/config.toml`, you can start the server by starting the system service:
+You can start the server by starting the user service:

 ```sh
 $ systemctl --user start moonshine